SamsundarR/Bulk-Converter/src/pages/privacy-policy.md

 - **You can delete or deactivate your account.** If your personal information changes, or if you no longer desire our service, you can delete or deactivate your account.
 You can do this by uninstalling our Google add-on and by contacting us to remove the usage log data available with us.
 We will respond to your request within 5 business days.
 - **We may disclose your personal information as required by law.** We may disclose your personal information as required by law, such as to comply with a subpoena, bankruptcy proceedings, or similar legal process.
 We may also disclose your personal information if we believe that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or comply with a judicial proceeding, court order, or legal process served on our website.

-For any other queries, contact us at vikram@mergedocs.pro
+For any other queries, contact us at vikram@bulkconverter.pro

 ## Comments in Blog Posts